spark-94/BBS/README.md

 The binary bilayer system (BBS) is designed to preserve the lateral packing of both phases in a significantly smaller size compared to the that required for macroscopic phase separation.
 These characteristics are advantageous in partitioning simulations, where the length scale for diffusion across the system can be significantly smaller than that in larger bilayers.
 Hence the BBS can be efficiently employed in both conventional MD and free energy simulations.

 A BBS is composed of two laterally attached patches of bilayers, B1 and B2, which can be conveniently prepared from two pre-equilibrated individual bilayers.
 To maintain interface bewteen two bilayers, the binary bilayer restraing potential, V(X), is applied to specified lipids in each bilayer.

-BBS provides a practical platform for partitioning using either conventional molecular dynamics (MD) or free energy simulations.
+The embedded MP can be restrained as well with an applied umbrella potential, U(*X).

 Here, we provide example scripts for the generation of a BBS from two pre-equilibrated individual Lo- and Ld-phase bilayers with an embedded model transmembrane peptide.